MedUni Vienna states that hypnotherapy is still one of the most effective treatments of Irritable Bowel Syndrome.

 Psychologically distressed IBS Sufferers

-It is for this reason that many approaches focus on restoring gut flora by means of probiotic diets.
+It is for this reason that many approaches focus on restoring gut flora using probiotic diets.
 However, Moser’s Study Group (MedUni), a holistic, psychosomatic approach works better-hypnotherapy.

 Hypnotherapy Up To 70% More Successful

 Up to 70% of those treated with hypnotherapy responded positively.
-The percentage for purely symptomatic and/or probiotic nutritional therapies is much lower.
+The percentage for purely symptomatic or probiotic nutritional therapies is much lower.

 The holistic approach to treating IBS with hypnotherapy will continue to offer the best results in the immediate future.